kubernetes/kubernetes/docs/design/indexed-job.md

 `/bin/bash`.
 For example, `busybox` uses a compact `/bin/sh` implementation that does not support array syntax.

-Kubelet does support [expanding varaibles without a shell](http://kubernetes.io/kubernetes/v1.1/docs/design/expansion.html).
+Kubelet does support [expanding variables without a shell](http://kubernetes.io/kubernetes/v1.1/docs/design/expansion.html).
 But it does not allow for recursive substitution, which is required to extract the correct parameter from a list based on the completion index of the pod.
 The syntax